R1GBY/R1GBY/README.md

-Hi 👋 My name is Umut Arda Kapan I am a computer engineering student at Marmara University.
-I have an interest on Game Programming and Deep Learning.
-I like reading books and talking about history.
-I am trusting my entrepreneurship skills.
+Hi 👋 My name is Umut Arda Kapan I am a computer engineer at Akbank T.A.Ş.

 ================================